chrisyoung/hecks-archive/README.md

 		-d '{"name":"White Pizza","description":"white sauce and chicken","toppings":[{"name":"chicken"}]}'

 ## Domain Driven Design (DDD) Primer
+This primer contains the design principles used to build Hecks Domains like PizzaBuilder.
+These are a small sub-section of patterns described in Domain Driven Design by Eric Evans.
+Designing the Ubiquitous Language of your Domain with these concepts will allow you to use Hecks to generate your domain and use adapters like Hecks::Adapters::ResourceServer and Hecks::Adapters::SQLDatabase.

 ### Domain Modules
 Hecks treats Domain Modules and Aggregates interchangeably.
 For example, PizzaBuilder::Pizzas and PizzaBuilder::Orders are both Domain modules.
 These modules contain the actual objects that can be used to interact with the domain, such as Pizzas::Pizza, Pizzas::Chef and Orders::LineItem.